acidtone/cprg210-frontend-winter-2020/assignments/individual-assignment.md

 - Each page should have the same global navigation using `nav`, `ul`, `li` and `a` tags to link each page to each other.
 Include your logo somewhere in the navigation (note: it doesn't necessarily need to be in your nav list).
 - Define style settings that will set the font family, size, and color of the text in your tags.
 You are free to use a font service for this.
 - Create an external stylesheet file and `link` it into your pages to provide custom style settings.
+- Include all javascript as an external script, either in the `head` or before the ending `body` tag.
 - Bonus points: Download and `link` to an external stylesheet page that will reset your styles to defaults (hint: normalize.css is a popular option)

 ## Marking Rubric
 Hand in your source code files by saving them in a .zip file and dropping it into the drop folder on Brightspace.